prestodb/presto-go-client/README.md

 The driver supports both HTTP and HTTPS.
 If you use HTTPS it's recommended that you also provide a custom `http.Client` that can validate (or skip) the security checks of the server certificate, and/or to configure TLS client authentication.

+#### HTTP Basic authentication

-Note: If pass is specified in the DSN and scheme is https, then the client will set a basic auth header in every request to presto.
+If the DSN contains a password, the client enables HTTP Basic authentication by setting the `Authorization` header in every request to presto.

+HTTP Basic authentication **is only supported on encrypted connections over HTTPS**.

 #### Parameters